Why Ringo Starr Began His Solo Career With ‘Sentimental Journey’

 If anything, the first few Beatles solo releases underscored the group's essential complexity.

-After wild experiments with keyboards and soundscapes from George Harrison and John Lennon, respectively, Ringo Starr followed with a debut that explored pre-rock standards favored by his parents' generation.
+After wild experiments with keyboards from George Harrison and soundscapes from John Lennon, Ringo Starr followed with a debut that explored pre-rock standards favored by his parents' generation.
 Paul McCartney then issued his own homey, acoustic album.
 It was like they were taking the White Album apart, piece by piece.

 These "different people" included Martin ("Dream") and McCartney ("Stardust"), but also the Bee Gees' Maurice Gibb ("Bye Bye Blackbird"), Richard Perry (who later produced Starr's huge self-titled hit album in 1973), longtime Beatles confederate Klauss Voormann ("I'm a Fool to Care") and jazz stars of the day like Quincy Jones ("Love Is a Many Splendored Thing"), Oliver Nelson ("Blue, Turning Grey Over You") and Chico O'Farrill ("Night and Day").